 - avoid assuming extra features that are not clearly shown on the live listing

-That extra minute of checking is worth it here.
+That quick check is worth doing here.

 Legal reminder